 Those Statues at Yamate 8-Bankan

-Apart from the famous chairs, the house is a museum of various types of statues, which we found kind of creepy as a lot of them are statues of demons (´▽`*).
+Apart from the famous chairs, the house is a museum of various types of statues.
+Some find them creepy as many of them are statues of demons.

 The categories of the exhibits on display in Yamate 8-Bankan are truly random.
 But we did find one consistent thing.
 They all seem to possess some mysterious strength or power you can’t ignore.
 The power of Saturn’s Chairs might be strengthened just by being surrounded by them!

-Yamate 8-Bankan’s Opening Hours, Admission Fees, and Access Information
+Yamate 8-Bankan’s Opening Hours, Admission Fee, and Access Information

-- If you are taking Kobe City Loop Bus, it is an 8-minute walk from Kitano Ijinkan (北野異人館) stop.
+• If you are taking the Kobe City Loop Bus, it is an 8-minute walk from Kitano Ijinkan (北野異人館) stop.

 Click HERE to return to a list of attractions in Kitano Gaijinkan-gai.